SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ## Find and examine the Business Partner API

-The [SAP API Business Hub](https://api.sap.com) is where service definitions for APIs associated with its major products are published.
+The [SAP Business Accelerator Hub](https://api.sap.com) is where service definitions for APIs associated with its major products are published.

-### Find it in the SAP API Business Hub
+### Find it in the SAP Business Accelerator Hub

-👉 Go to the [SAP API Business Hub](https://api.sap.com) and find the SAP S/4HANA Cloud "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:
+👉 Go to the [SAP Business Accelerator Hub](https://api.sap.com) and find the SAP S/4HANA Cloud "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:

 1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud" under the "Products" category
 1. Select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory